 The challenge of exploring through cover and attracting exploration to frontier, or greenfield regions, is the focus of the Council of Australian Government (COAG) National Mineral Exploration Strategy and the national UNCOVER initiative.
-The minerals component of the Exploring for the Future program is the first step to implementing priorities for pre-competitive geoscience data collection and knowledge generation set out by industry in the first UNCOVER Roadmap.
+The minerals component of EFTF is an important step in implementing priorities for pre-competitive geoscience data collection and knowledge generation set out by industry in the first UNCOVER Roadmap.

-To complement data acquisition activities, multiple innovative tools, platforms and workflows are being developed in collaboration with world-leading research from Australian universities.
-All of these efforts are being undertaken in close consultation and collaboration with teams involved in the energy and groundwater components of the Exploring for the Future program.
+Complementing data acquisition activities, multiple innovative tools, platforms and workflows were developed in collaboration with world-leading research from Australian universities.
+All of these efforts were undertaken in close consultation and collaboration with teams involved in the energy and groundwater components of EFTF.

 Geoscience Australia is working with a range of stakeholders, including state and territory government agencies, local councils, pastoral leaseholders, local indigenous groups, and Land Councils to deliver the program.
 The extended and expanded program will broaden its overall focus to include the whole of Australia.
 More detail will be published as it is confirmed.